Credit: LCDMC / CC BY-SA 4.0

-All of us have been a comic book fan at some point in our lives and have cherished characters such as Tintin, the Smurfs, Nero, etc. The Belgian Comic Strip Center is a museum which will take you back to your exciting childhood days to relive them.
+All of us have been a comic book fan at some point in our lives and have cherished characters such as Tintin, the Smurfs, Nero, etc. The Belgian Comic Strip Center is a museum which takes you back to exciting childhood days.

-Apart from learning all about the world of comics, visitors can also take photographs with their favourite life-size models of cartoon characters.
-You can also go through a horde of comic books from a variety of different languages which includes English, Dutch, French and many others.
+Apart from learning about the world of comics, visitors can also take photographs with their favourite life-size models of cartoon characters.
+Go through a horde of comic books from a variety of different languages which includes English, Dutch, French and many others.

-The ground floor of the building constitutes of a restaurant along with a comic store called as the ‘Slumberland’.
-This floor also offers a library, study room and a room devoted to Victor Horta.
+The ground floor of the building constitutes a restaurant along with a comic store called the ‘Slumberland’.
+This floor also has a library, study room and a room devoted to Victor Horta.
 On the first floor, you will find an auditorium, animation room and certain other rooms dedicated to various themes.
 The second floor presents the permanent exhibition while the third floor provides comics merchandise.

 Visit this place for a fun time exploring your childhood craze and give an interesting twist to Brussels travel.